ibexa/documentation-developer/docs/tutorials/platform_beginner/5_display_a_list_of_content_items.md

 ## Create a QueryType for the home page

 QueryType objects are used to limit and sort results for Content Item queries.

-For more information about QueryTypes, see [Built-In Query Types](../../guide/controllers/#built-in-query-types)
+For more information, see [Built-In Query Types](../../guide/controllers/#built-in-query-types)

 Here, you need to display `ride` objects that have been published (are visible).
 Create a `RideQueryType.php` file in `src/QueryType`: